baentsch/oqs-software/haproxy/README.md

 - QSC-enabled minimal HAproxy appliance acting as a local plain HTTP communications endpoint and communicating via QSC-secured TLS with the above HAproxy instance

 **Hint**: The `alpine/network-run.sh` script can be called with a parameter to cause a cleanup of a previous run (`alpine/network-run.sh --clean`).
 All other parameters introduced above and controlling the actual OQS algorithms can also be used.
 Also, the local port can be set (`--port`) at which the appliance is listening for HTTP traffic to be forwarded.

+## FAQ

+### I'm getting an "SSL handshake failure" when starting the local proxy: What's wrong?

+Most likely you have not configured the correct (QSC-)root CA to validate the (QSC-protected) authenticity (signature) of the HAproxy you want to connect to.

+Solution: Either follow the steps [above to establish a real mini CA and certificates](#more-realistic-setup-separating-ca-and-haproxy) or disable checking the server certificate by the haproxy config option `verify none`, exposed to the docker image by the environment variable `DISABLE_CERT_CHECK`.

+### I'm annoyed by the constant 'non-productiveness' warnings.
+Can they be switched off?

+Yes, set the environment variable `OQSWARNINGDISABLE` to a non-empty value.

 ###### Footnote